Comic Book: Avengers: The Initiative

 - Killed Off for Real: Quite a few. the original MVP and two of his four active clones, Johnny Guitar, Whiz Kid, Proton and possibly Spinner and Freedom Ring.
 Despite this, none really feels like a waste of the character nor done for cheap drama.

 - Logical Weakness: Trauma's power is impressive, he turns into a living embodiment of someone's fears, but (obviously) it does not work with robots.
-It does not work with Hulk either, as he does not fear anything
+It doesn't work with Hulk either, as he's too angry to feel fear.

 - Magnetic Hero: Butterball who at the end of his arc had won over formally anatagonistic teammates and instructors to the point Taskmaster and the Constrictor actually posed for picture with Butterball, making it look like they lost a fight just to make up for his being kicked out of Camp Hammond.